Goal setting for kids is one of the best ways to increase motivation.

 3. Plan Your Day, Week, and Month

 Take out your calendars!
 Figure out when and where you are currently using your time and figure out where you can schedule in a little bit of time each week to work on your goal.
-Working a little bit every day on something will have a much bigger impact than working one full day per every few weeks.
+Working a little bit every day on something will have a much bigger impact than working one full day every couple of weeks.
 Our At-Home and Online Reading Program has the perfect Daily To-Do forms to help you budget your time each day along with weekly and monthly calendars.

 4. Review and Reflect

 At the end of each week, review what you have done over the week.
 It is a perfect time to reflect on what you did well, what you struggled with, and what you want to do the next week.
 By actively reflecting and writing down your successes and struggles, you are able to look at your performance objectively.
 Make sure to celebrate your successes each week!
 It is too easy sometimes to always think about what you need to do to do better, but it also important to pat yourself on the back for the small wins you have each week.
 Think about how your life will be different when you will accomplish your goal.
-Our At-Home and Online Reading Program has the perfect Week-in-Review forms to review and reflect each week.
+Our At-Home and Online Reading Program has the perfect Week-in-Review forms to review and reflect on each week.

 Goal Setting for Kids Worksheet